charly22/ganancias/README.md

-# 4th category profit tax calculator according to Argentine law updated to 2018
+# Calculadora de ganancias de 4ta categoría actualizada a 2018

 ## Requeriments: